 Treat hiring a tax attorney as an investment.
 As with any other investment, perform a cost-benefit analysis to determine whether it’s worth the cost.
 If you’re not sure about hiring an attorney, consider the following:

 Legal representation before the IRS is your right.

 The taxpayers’ bill of rights grants all taxpayers the right to hire an attorney to represent them.
 Just like the right to legal representation in a regular court of law, it’s there for a reason.
 You need it.

-The IRS had a conviction rate of 96% in 2015 and eight out 10 cases resulted in prison sentences.
+The IRS had a conviction rate of 96% in 2015 and eight out of 10 cases resulted in prison sentences.

 Tax relief companies with tax attorneys are twice as likely to get an offer in compromise approved.

-The IRS is ready to negotiate.
+The IRS is ready to negotiate with tax attorneys.

 Consider the full cost of dealing by yourself with the IRS.

-How to find a good tax attorney?
+How do you find a good tax attorney?

 Choosing an attorney is an important move.
 Don’t rush to retain the first tax attorney you meet.
 Be sure to interview attorneys carefully and find someone that makes you feel comfortable and has the qualifications you require.
 Talk to a few.